osbuild/legacy-website/_collections/_news/2020-03-18-release-osbuild-composer-8.md

 caption: "Release of osbuild-composer 8"
 author: "David Rheinsberg"
 ---
-We are happy to announce version 8 of *osbuild*, again one of our regular biweekly releases.
+We are happy to announce version 8 of *osbuild-composer*, again one of our regular biweekly releases.

 The biggest change is that we now use the `org.osbuild.rpm` stages, rather than `org.osbuild.dnf`.
 This makes the dependency resolution of